 Targeted surveys for the above species found no individuals within the Development site boundary.
-It is noted that no targeted surveys were undertaken for the presence of Sloane's Froglet (Crinia sloanei) or Superb Parrot (Polytelis swainsonii) due to seasonal detectability issues however presence has been assumed in areas of suitable habitat.
+It is noted that no targeted surveys were undertaken for the presence of Sloane's Froglet (Crinia sloanei) due to seasonal detectability issues however presence has been assumed in areas of suitable habitat.